OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 OpenIndiana stores the default (system) locale in `/etc/default/init`.
 This is configured during initial installation but can be changed later.

-This is done by editing this file, changing the value of `LANG` to your desired language and rebooting the system.
+To set default locale, edit this file and change the value of `LANG` to your desired language, then reboot the system.
 You should use a value from `locale -a` ending with `.UTF-8`.
 An invalid value for `LANG` will cause errors and/or American English to be used.

 #### Setting user specific locales (Graphical Desktop)

 By default, when logging into a graphical session the system default locale will be used.
 However, when there are multiple users on the same system it may be desirable to set locale on a per-user basis.
-This can be done by creating a configuration file named `.dmrc` in the user's home directory.
+This can be done by editing (or creating) the `.dmrc` configuration file in the user's home directory.
 This file is used to specify settings for the display manager (*lightdm*).
-The example `.dmrc` file below sets the user's locale to German (Germany).
+The example `.dmrc` file below uses a `Language=` entry to set the user's locale to German (Germany).

 ```
 [Desktop]
 Language=de_DE.UTF-8
 ```

+The locale can also be configured directly in `.profile` or `.xprofile` using the `LANG` environment variable.
+In OI, [these files are read when *lightdm* starts](https://github.com/OpenIndiana/oi-userland/blob/oi/hipster/components/desktop/lightdm/files/lightdm-session#L31-L36).

 <div class="note" markdown="1">
 !!! note
     User specific locale can also be configured in `/var/cache/lightdm/dmrc/user.dmrc` (where *user* is a username).
-If configured here, all other local configuration (e.g. `.dmrc`) will be **ignored**.
+If configured here, all other local configuration (e.g. `.dmrc`, `.xprofile`) will be **ignored**.
 </div>

 ### Timezone